MikeHopley/ftl-ships-strategy/index.md

 ### Balance Mod

-Hacking costs 120, so it's a lot harder to pick up in a sector 1 store.
+Hacking costs 120, so it's harder to pick up in sector 1.
 Nevertheless, visiting stores with at least 55 scrap is still useful, as this lets you buy almost any one- or two-power weapon.
 Burst Laser 2 is 90, Flak 1 is 75.

 The Leto lets you sneak hacking past defence drones.
 Bear this in mind for the flagship.